pycontribs/pyrax/docs/cloud_databases.md

     print "DB:", db
     print "User:", user

-which will output:
+which outputs:

     DB: <CloudDatabaseDatabase name=db_name>
     User: <CloudDatabaseUser databases=[{u'name': u'db_name'}], name=groucho>

 ## Working with `CloudDatabaseDatabase` and `CloudDatabaseUser` Objects
 These objects are essentially read-only representations of the underlying MySQL database running in your instance.
 You cannot update the attributes of these objects and expect them to change anything in the instance.
 They are useful mostly to determine the state of your database.
-The one method they have is `delete()`, which will cause them to be deleted from their instance.
+The one method they have is `delete()`, which causes them to be deleted from their instance.

 Note that there is a bug in the underlying Python library for the API that affects user names that contain a period.
-With such users, the API will truncate the name at the first period, and attempt to delete the shortened name.
+With such users, the API truncates the name at the first period, and attempt to delete the shortened name.
 Example: if you have two users with the names `"john.doe"` and `"john"`, and you call:

     inst.delete("john.doe")